wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-account-executive-oakland-tustvkwfqo.md

   Located in the vibrant city of Oakland, CA, surrounded by bustling neighboring cities like Berkeley, Alameda, and San Francisco, our client is a leading Third Party Logistics company.
-They are actively seeking a dynamic and self-driven Account Executive to join their team.
-In this role, you'll be at the forefront of selling transportation, warehousing, and supply chain solutions to mid-market and enterprise companies.
+They are actively seeking a dynamic and selfdriven Account Executive to join their team.
+In this role, you'll be at the forefront of selling transportation, warehousing, and supply chain solutions to midmarket and enterprise companies.
 This exciting opportunity puts you at the heart of understanding freight modes...
 location: 'Oakland, CA'
 team: Logistics